 This club is limited to seniors.
 You will be doing stretching exercises, standing, sitting, or lying on a mat so bring a towel or a mat.
-The group meets all year each Monday, Wednesday and Friday from 8–9:00 AM at the Community House.
+The group meets Monday, Wednesday, and Friday from 8–9:00 AM at the Community House.

 True enjoyment comes from activity of the mind and exercise of the body; the two are ever united.

 Key Benefits of Exercise for Seniors

 Some of the key benefits of exercise for seniors are:

 - Improved healing and function – Regular exercise by seniors may decrease the time it takes for a wound to heal by 25%.
 Also, a healthy, strong body can better fight off infection and makes recovery from illness or injury easier.